chail/anyres-gan/README.md

 tensorboard --logdir training-runs/
 ```

+## Datasets
-Note on datasets: beyond the standard FFHQ and LSUN Church datasets, we train on datasets scraped from flickr.
+Beyond the standard FFHQ and LSUN Church datasets, we train on datasets scraped from flickr.
 Due to licensing we cannot release this images directly.
 Please see `datasets/download/download_dataset.sh` for examples on how to download the flickr datasets.
 You will need to fill in a flickr api key and secret.

+For the LSUN Church dataset, you can follow the standard stylegan [data preparation](https://github.com/NVlabs/stylegan3/blob/main/dataset_tool.py) and use the resulting archive for training.

 <a name="evaluation"/>